-Refer to electrical schematic 7-142302, sheets 1, 2, and 3 for details of the emergency stop guard interlock circuit.
+Refer to electrical schematic 7-137003 for a CS326, 7-143333 for a CS326A or CS326B, sheets 1, 3, 4, and 5 for details of the emergency stop guard interlock circuit.
 Emergency stop and guard interlock switches employ normally open - held closed positive mode contacts in a hard wired circuit which is monitored by the machine control CPU.
-A contact from the hardwired safety relay (CRSR) monitors and controls the (CRM) relay and (CRES) relay which in series directly enables the main contactor (CON1).
-The CPU will only energize output A47 to energize (CRA47) Master On relay, which in turn completes the emergency string when all other emergency stop inputs (A05, A06, A07, A08, A9, and A10) are true and the feedback from the safety relay to input (A12) is true.
-This is initiated by the master start push button.
+A contact from the hardwired safety relay (CRES) directly enables the output (A47) from the machine control CPU to energize the master control relay (CRM).
+The CPU will only energize output A47 in response to an input (A01) from the master start push button and only if it senses the emergency stop, the main guard, and the slug chute drawer switches to be closed, (inputs A05, A06, A07, and A08).
 Output A47 will be maintained by the CPU only until it detects a fault condition from the servo motion control system, any one of the emergency stop or interlock switches opening, or it halts execution of the machine control operating software.
-Note that if any emergency stop or interlock switch opens or the 24 VDC power supply turns off A47 will deenergize.
-Like wise, CRA47 will deenergize when the CPU senses any emergency stop or interlock switch to be open, causing CRM, CRES and CON1 to deenergize.
+Note that the CRES contact will open when any emergency stop or interlock switch opens or the 24 VDC power supply turns off.
+This will cause CRM to de-energize.
+Like wise, output A47 will de-energize when the CPU senses any emergency stop or interlock switch to be open, causing CRM to de-energize.

-Master control relay (CRM) and (CRES) in conjunction with servo power contactor (CON1) provides hardwired control of electrical power to all motors and actuators in the machine.
-When (CRM) or (CRES) is de-energized power is completely removed from all motors and actuators, and the servo power amplifiers are disabled by the open contacts of the servo enable relay (CREN).
+Master control relay (CRM) in conjunction with servo power contactor (CON1) provides hardwired control of electrical power to all motors and actuators in the machine.
+When CRM is de-energized power is completely removed from all motors and actuators, and the servo power amplifiers are disabled by the open contacts of the servo enable relay (CR1).

-If the emergency stop button is operated or a guard removed while (CRA47) is energized, or a servo fault detected while the machine is operating, (CRES) and (CRM) will de-energize immediately removing power from all motors and actuators and cause the machine stop operation.
-(CRA47) will not re-energize when the emergency stop is released, or the guard replaced, or fault condition corrected.
-The master start push button must be actuated to energize (CRA47) and restore operating power the motors and actuators.
+If the emergency stop button is operated or a guard removed while CRM is energized, or a servo fault detected while the machine is operating, CRM will de-energize immediately removing power from all motors and actuators and cause the machine stop operation.
+CRM will not re-energize when the emergency stop is released, or the guard replaced, or fault condition corrected.
+The master start push button must be actuated to energize CRM and restore operating power the motors and actuators.